sfarmani/sfarmani.github.io/md/vps-hostbot.md

 4. Log into Warcraft III and reload the map config file by typing: `/w botname !load twrpg`

 ## Host-bot restarting
-In order to restart the bot, it is recommended to login into Warcraft III and whisper the command: `/w botname !su exit`
-    - then in `PuTTy` type `botlog` to view the logs and find the command it tells you with !sudo

-If your bot happends to be stuck/not responding, you can restart your bot through the server.
+If your bot happens to be stuck/not responding, you can restart your bot through the server.
 1. Open `PuTTY`, type in `fa` - its an alias for finding the aura-bot's process ID. ([alias commands](#alias-commands))
 2. The very first number from the left is the process ID.
 3. Type `Kill processID`